-Our day sixteen on the Camino Portugués was along urban areas, a bit of coast and through verdant fields of Portugal, then a jaunt through smaller towns.
+Our day sixteen on the Coasal Route of the Camino Portugués was along urban areas, a bit of coast and through verdant fields of Portugal, then a jaunt through smaller towns.
 It was a day completely different than the prior day.
 This day we met many new pilgrims, from many different places, yet saw no one that we had seen before.

 "Blessed are you pilgrim, when you contemplate the "camino" and you discover it is full of names and dawns." ~ From the Beatitudes of the Pilgrim, slide show in the Pilgrims Office Chapel in Santiago

 It was a day of lots of new faces, yet we made very few connections!
-Our Aussie friend Rob decided to walk inland and take up the Interior Route.
+Our Aussie friend Rob decided to walk inland and take up the Central Route.
 Our British friend Steve, for some reason, we never stumbled into!
-And Chris and Christine, also from Australia were two days behind.
+And Chris and Christine, also from Australia and with whom we met on the Way from Lisbon, were two days behind.

 As for the dawns, while we had seen some glorious ones thus far, on the Caminho da Costa, there was only daybreak.
 Nice enough, especially along the River Ave.

 Here is my Google map, of my GPS tracks.
 The map is just like you would expect, so open it, zoom it, move it around, etc. There are many accommodations along the Way, that I placed on the map, along with the cafés where we stopped.
 There are many services throughout the day, as you can see.
-We essentially stayed along the traditional Coastal Route for the day, shown in blue.
+The traditional Coastal Route is shown in blue.
 The Senda Litoral is shown in orange and there are two sections where you can more closely stick to the coastline.
+If you do both you will add about 3.5 kilometers to your day.
+The Senda Litoral from Vila do Conde adds about 2.0 kilometers, and from Apúlia adds about 1.5 kilometers.

 Again, walking along the coast, there is very, very little elevation change as you can see.